A great philosopher once wrote, "I am a cider drinker, I drinks

 so I take the opportunity to pop into the factory shop whenever I visit

 Ledbury.
-Last year, Claire and I took the factory tour - highly
+In 2005, Claire and I took the factory tour - highly

 recommended!
 Here are some pictures:-